 Prelude to the Siege of Boston

 British troops occupied most of Boston and were led by General Thomas Gage, commander-in-chief of the British forces.
 Gage had also been appointed Governor of Massachusetts by King George III.
 Gage had four regiments of British regulars under his command in Boston.
 The British Navy also blockaded the Port of Boston.
-Around July 1, 1774, Admiral Samuel Graves had arrived at Nantasket Roads, where he took command of the North American Station with orders to enforce the Boston Port Act, blockade Boston Harbor, support the British Army and enforce the rest of the Coercive Acts.
+Around July 1, 1774, Admiral Samuel Graves had arrived at Nantasket Roads, where he took command of the North American Station with orders to enforce the Boston Port Act, blockade Boston Harbor, support the British Army and help Gage enforce the rest of the Coercive Acts.

 Battles of Lexington and Concord

 On April 19, 1775, Gage sent British troops to Concord with the intent to destroy colonial military stores, and possibly to capture John Hancock and Samuel Adams, who were staying in Lexington with Reverend Jonas Clarke.
 On the road to Concord, the British Regulars were held up at Lexington by Massachusetts Minutemen who assembled on Lexington Green, under the command of John Parker.
-It was there, in the early hours of the morning, that the ‘Shot Heard ‘Round the World’ was fired, and the American Revolution began.
+It was there, in the early hours of the morning, that the ‘Shot Heard ‘Round the World’ was fired, and the American Revolutionary War began.